-On this tour, please give extra consideration to the following.
+On this tour, please consider the following.

 - You will regularly be required to remove your shoes at indoor temples, castles, and sometimes even restaurants, in keeping with Japanese culture.
 Non-slip socks with grip are recommended for sites such as Matsumoto Castle, which has some steep wooden steps. - Weather can impact the difficulty of your trip.
 When travelling at Christmas, we recommend wearing waterproof shoes with good grip in case of ice or snow on pathways.